Marshall is the leading scorer in Georgia Tech women's basketball history

 Georgia Tech women's basketball

-MaChelle Joseph has taken the Georgia Tech women's basketball program to new heights, has compiled a 179-106 and has the highest overall and ACC winning percentage of any Tech coach in program history.
-She enters her 10th season at the helm of the Yellow Jackets in 2012-13 coming off the White and Gold's best season in school history.
+MaChelle Joseph has taken the Georgia Tech women's basketball program to new heights, has compiled a 213-134 overall record and has the highest overall and ACC winning percentage of any Tech coach in program history.
+She completed her 11th season at the helm of the Yellow Jackets in 2013-14 as only the second coach in school history to win 200 career games.

 The 2011-12 season marked Tech's sixth consecutive season and ninth overall with at least 20 wins.
 The 2012 season culminated in the Jackets' sixth straight NCAA Tournament berth, the eighth in program history.